StefanoIncardone/kaylang/README.md

 println lucky;
 ```

-Note: when used in expressions the length gets used (waiting for proper type checking)
+Note: when used in expressions strings get converted to their length (waiting for proper type checking)

 ```blitz
 print "len of \"lucky\" is "; println "lucky" + 0; # easy way to obtain the length of the string